therealoggng/forum_app/README.md

 # Forum App

 Hi guys!!
-I developed an application where users vote , this app would be useful at the election of the President or Parliament=))
+I developed an application where users vote , this app would be useful at the election of the President=))

 ## Built With